 We used the Instant Pot for an ingredient in this!
-A beautiful winter White Russian!
+A beautiful winter White Russian cocktail recipe!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.